brodieG/oshka/README.md

 Brodie Gaslam is a hobbyist programmer based on the US East Coast.

-The recursive substitution of symbols evokes Russian nesting dolls, hence the name of the package.
-We would have preferred to name the `expand` function `unnest`, but the symbol is already in use in the popular `tidyr` package.
+The name of this package is derived from "matryoshka", the Russian nesting dolls.